Mirror Painting Ideas: Easy DIY on a Budget

 One of the pieces we focused on renewing was our large mirror over the sink.
 My husband hated the silver, heavy finish, and candidly, it was pretty dated.

-So with a couple of hours to kill and $20 burning a hole in my pocket, I set off to paint the mirror frame instead of buying a new mirror (and tossing this one into the yard sale pile).
+So with a couple of hours to kill and $20 burning a hole in my pocket, I set off to try a few mirror painting ideas instead of buying a new mirror (and tossing this one into the yard sale pile).

 How to Paint an Old Mirror Frame

-What paint do I use to paint a mirror frame?
+What kind of paint do you use on a mirror?

-There are a lot of different options out there, and this is one of the smaller diy projects out there, so it’s perfect for trying something new.
+There are a lot of different ways to try mirror painting ideas, and this is one of the smaller diy projects out there, so it’s perfect for trying something new.
+The best part is, if you don’t like the diy mirror frame ideas you’ve tried, you can just cover it over with another layer of paint, no harm done.

-While I did a mix of chalk paint, acrylic, and wax in layers on my mirror frame, you can easily try something else.
-Some paint ideas include:
+While I did a mix of chalk paint, acrylic craft paint, and wax in layers on my wall mirror frame, the good news is you can easily try something else.
+Some creative ideas include:

 I love, love using chalk paint on mirror frames because they tend to have a lot of details and crevices.
 It makes it easy to layer colors, play with tinted wax, and build a layered look to your color palette.
 Plus, you don’t have to use a primer with chalk paint.
 It adheres great to wood, metal, and plastic frames.